Gift-David/university_management_system/README.md

 ## Features
 Users will be able to;
-- Manage Students
+- Manage Students (Add, search, view and delete students)
-- Manage Professors
+- Manage Professors (Add, search, view and delete professors)
-- Manage Courses
+- Manage Courses (Add, search, view and delete courses)

 ## Skills Implimented
 Building this project tested my skills on;
 - Object Oriented Programming (OOP)
 - JSON serialization and Deserialization
 - Python Data Structure (lists and dictionaries)
+- Modular programming

 ## How To Use